richstokes/spotify-randomizer/README.md

 ## Usage
 `python3 sr.py`

-The first time you run, it will ask you to open a URL and paste in the URL you are redirected to.
+The first time you run, it will ask you to open a URL, and then require you to paste in the URL you are redirected to.
 It's fine if this redirect goes somewhere non-existent / 404s.